appseconnect/docs/_posts/Deployment/2018-11-20-gettingstarted-with-deployment.md

 APPSeCONNECT Agent is a tool that is installed on-premise and does the actual sync, so to get the highest performance on your sync operation, you should have a good hardware and best connectivity and network speed.
-Prefer using local IP to connect to your application if the app is accessible using LAN to improve performance, but with a high-speed network, APPSeCONNECT also performs great with remotely.
+Prefer using `local IP to connect to your application` if the app is accessible using LAN to improve performance, but with a high-speed network, APPSeCONNECT also performs great with remotely.

-Here is a list of minimum requirement for APPSeCONNECT to run :
+Here is a list of minimum requirement for APPSeCONNECT to run:

 * 2 GHz Processor or faster 32-bit (x86) or 64-bit (x64)
 * 4 GB RAM